rtjeannier/jekyll-blog/_posts/2017/2017-07-06-exploring-the-billboard-top-100-with-pandas.markdown

 ```
 ![Top 5 Billboard Runs](/img/plots/billboardtop5_weekly.png)

-This answers many of my earlier questions.
-But this plot is still a little deceptive.
-The x axis is the week the song was on the chart, so all songs start at week one.
-I would like to see what this chart looks like over time.
-Also, there is a big gap between weeks 20 and 40.
-Looking at the dataset more closely I learned that somehow a large chunk of the data for these weeks is unreported.
+This answers many of my earlier questions, but this plot is still a bit deceptive.
+The x axis of this plot represents the week a song entered the top 100; meaning every song's run starts at week one.
+However, each song on the chart has a different *literal* week of the year 2000 for its week one, meaning the start date for 'Higher' is a different week one than the start date for 'Amazed'.
+Our current plot does not show this.
+Additionally, there is a visible gap between weeks 20 and 40.
+After examining this phenomena I learned that the datatset being used for these plots is apparently corrupted.
+A large portion of the values between the columns xWeek20 and xWeek40 are totally missing.

-If we were to somehow translate this x axis to time we could make the plot I really want to see and also examine what numbers are missing from the chart for a given week.
-If we could find the missing numbers for a song between weeks 20 and 40 perhaps we could fill in some of our missing data.
+If we were to somehow translate our x axis to actual dates we could make the plot I really want to see and simultaneously allow ourselves to examine what rankings are missing from the chart for a given week.
+We could infer our missing data by iteratating over each week in the year 2000 and find what rankings from the top 100 are missing.

 In order to do this we are going to have to work with Timeseries.
-But we will have to save that analysis for next time...
+But I will save that analysis for next time...